y-gupta/jasper/README.md

 2. Then, in ```config.app.js``` start customizing as much or as little as you want!

 3. To run the app, type ```npm run jasper```.
 By default, Jasper runs tests every 15 minutes.
 If you are experiencing issues getting up and running, try ```npm run doctor``` or open a GitHub issue.

-A full Getting Started guide including steps to deploy application to Heroku/AWS are currently in the works.

 ## Notification Options
 * Email